-Chocolate-covered Oreos with hand-painted Monet’s water lilies.
+Chocolate-covered Oreos with hand-painted Monet’s water lilies using food coloring.

 It’s that time of year again, when I make cookies for my sister’s birthday.
 She’s always been an admirer of the great Impressionist, Claude Monet, so I thought I’d try something different this year and recreate his water lilies on Oreos.
-(If you like these chocolate-covered Oreos painted with food coloring, you can do the same thing and make birthday Oreos.)

 I can’t say this is an exact likeness, exactly, but I will blame the limitations of my medium.
 Also, ahem, lacking Monet’s, you know, artistic skill.

 But I am really digging this whole coating-Oreos-in-candy-melts-and-painting-on-them thing.
 It’s easy and you can paint whatever you want.

 You can use regular gel paste food coloring, however, keep in mind that the water-based food coloring can resist the candy coating.

 For best results you should use Candy Colors (special oil-based food coloring for exactly this use).
 Or, to save yourself from buying all new food colorings, just add a drop of the Oil Candy Color FLO-COAT to your soft gel pastes.
 That turns regular food coloring into candy colors.
 And it really works.
 I did a few Oreos without it and a few with, and it makes a difference.

 how to make Monet’s water lily Oreos

 food coloring (blue, white, red and two greens)

 candy color medium